awesome-workshop/cap-cms/_episodes/02-Creating-new-CAP-entry.md

 teaching: 10
 exercises: 10
 objectives:
-  - Understand the overall structure of the CAP presented during the introduction
+  - Understand the overall structure of the CAP
   - Create a new CAP entry for our own personal project

 questions: